Three Peaks Capital pays it forward

 “I wanted to own my own firm so I could control my own destiny, and I chose Castle Rock because I didn’t want to commute,” said Rufenacht.
 “I have the best of both worlds – I get to work on Wall Street without having to live there.”

 After nearly 10 years in business, Three Peaks Capital Management now manages roughly $1.3 billion and regularly entertains visitors from Wall Street firms, but Rufenacht has stayed true to his small-town roots.
-An avid golf enthusiast, Rufenacht is a member of the Castle Pines Country Club and the Castle Pines Golf Club.
+An avid golf enthusiast, Rufenacht is a member of the Country Club at Castle Pines and the Castle Pines Golf Club.
 He supports a fund for the golf program at his hometown high school, the Thaine Crown Memorial Golf Scholarship Fund, named after his beloved high school business teacher and golf coach.

 “I think golf is important,” said Rufenacht.
 “It’s a lifelong sport, and it’s good for business to know how to golf.
 Every year we give the school money that the golf coach can use for whatever he needs to run the program, whether that be bags and umbrellas or gas money to get players to tournaments.”